 Explore the world...

-Michael Anderson is an award winning travel and landscape photographer based in Golden, Colorado.
+Michael Anderson is an award winning travel and landscape photographer based in Ridgway, Colorado.
 The following is an excerpt from an online interview he gave in the summer of 2008:

 I was a backcountry ranger for several years in Yosemite National Park where I met Galen Rowell and spent the week of my 21st birthday at a remote ski cabin learning from Galen at one of his first workshops.
 He was a great story teller who lived through some extraordinary adventures and he lit a fire in my imagination that continues to this day.
 On the night of my birthday, Galen took me aside and we talked about how individual vision, seeing the unexpected, and an artist's passion can combine to create great photographs, but also shape our view of the world and our goals in life.
 I wrote his words down on a piece of paper I keep in my copy of his famous book 'Mountain Light' which he signed that week.
 Since then, I've worked hard to find my own voice and I've incorporated a lot of his philosophy into my work.